 “I feel very fortunate to have been able to follow my bliss, and make my personal interests and passions my professional expression in the world.
 It is a true proviledge to be able to help, serve, and support healing, rediscovery and awakening.” – Andrea Colombu

 I am a licensed psychotherapist who has been practicing with individuals and couples since 2008 and has been in private practice in Oakland, CA. since 2014.
 The interface between psychology and spirituality is central to my work and approach, which integrates contemporary psychotherapy with the timeless wisdom of contemplative traditions.

 I received a Master of Arts in Counseling Psychology from John F. Kennedy University with a specialization in Transpersonal Psychology.
 My preparation also included studies and training in Buddhist Psychology and Philosophy, Humanistic Psychology, Existential-Contemplative Psychotherapy, Somatic Psychology, Mindfulness, and Mindfulness-Based Therapies.

 I also offer nondual therapy and coaching to individuals and couples, and facilitate nondual exploration groups, workshops, and retreats in and outside of California.
 This area of my work has been supported and encouraged by my teacher Peter Fenner, PhD., with whom I have studied and worked closely since 2010.
 By his invitation, I have also been coaching in his Radiant Mind programs since 2011.
 I am a founding member and current board member of the Center for Nondual Awareness.

 In addition to my psychotherapy practice, I teach meditation and mindfulness.
 I have been facilitating Living Radiance, a weekly meditation and awareness group based in Orinda, CA. since 2010.
-As a Certified Mindfulness Teacher, through the Mindfulness Training Insitute, I offer regular course, workshops, and retreats introducing mindfulness and mindful living skills to individuals, groups, and organization.
+As a Certified Mindfulness Teacher, through the Mindfulness Training Insitute, I offer regular courses, workshops, and retreats introducing mindfulness and mindful living skills to individuals, groups, and organizations.
 Currently, I am also completing the very first two-year-long Mindfulness Meditation Teacher Certification Program taught by Jack Kornfield and Tara Brach with graduation in February 2019.
 My regular meditation practice dates back to the mid-1980s.
 In 2003 I received formal training in the Zen tradition, and subsequently in the Vajrayana and Vipassana traditions, completing several multi-day retreats and studying with Eastern and Western teachers.